FabioNeves28/Steering_Wheel-ArduinoUno/README.md

 <h1>Steering Wheel w/ Arduino Uno</h1><br>
-A project created with Arduino Uno and potentiometers, look out how you can do this too!<br>
+A project created with Arduino Uno and potentiometers, look out how you can do it too!<br>
 First of all, let's download all archives required!<br>
 <h2>Downloads:</h2><br>
 <font color="blue"> Flip Installer:</font><br>